-But whether you have the first-generation AirPods from 2016, the brand-new updated model, or are just thinking about buying some in future, we’ve got some great tips that highlight the coolest features of this futuristic product.
+Whether you have the original AirPods from 2016, the more robust and powerful AirPods Pro, or are just thinking about buying some in the future, we’ve got some great tips that highlight the coolest features of this fantastic product.

 Pairing Bluetooth devices can sometimes be a slow, frustrating process.
-Not so with AirPods, which use a custom W1 chip for seamless wireless connection with other Apple devices.
+Not so with AirPods, which use a custom W1 or H1 chip for seamless wireless connection with other Apple devices.

 To set up a pair of AirPods, simply hold the case near your iPhone or iPad with Bluetooth active.
 Follow the brief instructions that appear on screen, and you’re done!
 That’s it.
 From here on, they will automatically connect to your device when you put a bud in your ear, and they’ll pause playback when you take one out.